alberto-martin/read.wos.R/README.md

 ## Update log

+v0.7	read.wos has been optimized to be more efficient, and support for parallel reading (even faster) has been added

 v0.6	The list of fields is now extracted from the exported files themselves, instead of from a predefined variable, since new fields may be added by WoS at any time, or old ones discontinued.

 v0.5	Added split.c1 function to split the C1 WoS field (authors/addresses), split.field() and read.wos() wrappers